Stewardship Mapping and Assessment Project

 - Visualize the social infrastructure that makes stewardship possible, with maps & diagrams for different a neighborhoods, cities or regions

-We will collect survey data to create a public, online stewardship database and map of community, civic, and other groups.
+We collected survey data to create a public, online stewardship database and map of community, civic, and other groups.